-- b.
+- Hospitalization; - Admission to the Intensive Care Unit; - Intubation or mechanical ventilation; - Death. - a. n1 = Number of participants meeting the endpoint definition. - b.
 Total surveillance time in 1000 person-years for the given endpoint across all participants within each group at risk for the endpoint.
-Time period for COVID-19 case accrual is from 7 days after Dose 2 to the end of the surveillance period. - c. n2 = Number of participants at risk for the endpoint. - d.
+Time period for COVID-19 case accrual is from 7 days after Dose 2 to the end of the surveillance period. - c. n2 = Number of participants a trisk for the endpoint. - d.
 Two-side confidence interval (CI) for vaccine efficacy is derived based on the Clopper and Pearson method adjusted to the surveillance time.